 - Next point is love and the most important is the will and dedication towards the profession.
 It is rightly said in the movie, 3 Idiots that, “do what you love”.

 Last but of course, not the least.
 The student has to be ready to provide whatever the profession demands from him.
 For example- excess study, extra work, additional reading and many more things.

 C.A.
 Students vs Others

-After getting enough of “Gyan” in the dark, or the hard side of the profession.
+After getting enough of “Gyan” on the dark, or the hard side of the profession.
 We will discuss the basic difference between a CA student and other students.

 - CA students are always expected to be busy with the classes.
 And the studies they have.
 At the same time, all other students will be either enjoying their college lives, or will be working in their field in order to secure their future.

-So, let’s look at the basic advantages that all CA students would get in their initial phase.
+So, let’s look after the basic advantages that all CA students would get in their initial phase.

 - One and the basic advantage is of family and non- CA friends.
 For most of them, you will be always like idol or studious one or let’s say the best guy in the world.
 In short, you will perform the role of encyclopedia for them.
 Your knowledge will be far more than there, in most of the fields.